vyaas/vyaas.github.io/_posts/2015-11-06-A-No-Nonsense-Derivation-of-the-Navier-Stokes-Equations.md

 We're finally in a position to say what we mean by a time derivative.
 Let's reserve unique symbols for each case first: Let \\(\frac{d}{dt}\\) be the time derivative of a quanitity keeping \\(\vec{\xi}\\) constant.
 Let \\(\frac{\partial}{\partial t}\\) be the time derivative of a quanitity keeping \\(\vec{x}\\) constant.

-Lo and behold, the velocity of an IFP:
+Behold, the velocity of an IFP:

 $$ \vec{u} = \frac{d\vec{x}}{dt} $$